orfeio/orfeio/rsafd.md

 ---
-title: Rsafd
+title: Rsafd and Jupyter
 layout: default
 nav_order: 6
 ---

 # Rsafd

+Rsafd is an R package that provides statistical analysis of financial data.

-## macOS on Apple Silicon
+## macOS

 Paste each of the following commands into the Terminal app.
 You can find the Terminal app inside the Utilities folder found within the Applications folder, or search for "Terminal".